… a little girl was born in a gritty, Northern, industrial town called Warrington. Her name was Suzie.

 Suzie now lives in the wild, wet, Welsh borderlands.
 She has a BSc in Psychology and plays piano.

-She wrote and directed several award-winning plays and pantomimes for her local Amdram group and also writes pulse-pounding, heart-stopping, fast-living YA fiction under the name of Suzanna Williams.
+She has written and directed several award-winning plays and pantomimes for her local Amdram group, and also writes pulse-pounding, heart-stopping, fast-living YA fiction under the name of Suzanna Williams.

 - Yellow Roses

 - That time between day and night when you can lose yourself in the shadows